Folding Bike Commuting: 7 Benefits Of A Traffic-Free Commute

 Increasingly, cities worldwide focus more on bike paths, making it easier than ever to ride to work.
 Folding bikes are a great way to take advantage of this trend.
 They are light, easy to ride, and can be folded into a compact package.

 Commuting on your folding bike is pretty straightforward.
-All you need are essential equipment, like a helmet and cycling sunglasses.
+All you need is essential equipment, like a helmet and cycling sunglasses.

 Folding Bike Commuting